Labview tutorial: Getting started with labview

-Tutorial number 1 on labview: Getting Started with LabVIEW: We are going to start a new series of tutorials on LabVIEW.
-We will start from very beginner level and by the end of this series you will be an expert of LabVIEW.
+Tutorial number 1 on LabVIEW: Getting Started with LabVIEW: In this tutorial, we are going to start a new series of tutorials on LabVIEW.
+We will start from a very beginner level, and by the end of this series, you will be an expert in LabVIEW.
 We will be using LabVIEW 2015.
-In today’s tutorial we will cover following topics.
+In today’s tutorial, we will cover the following topics.

 • History